 Are you looking for the best knowledge base examples?

-In this post, we will study the seven great knowledge base examples for you to get a head start.
-But before that, let’s understand what a knowledge base is and what makes it an effective one.
+In this post, we will study the seven great knowledge base examples.
+But before that, let’s understand what a knowledge base is.

 What is a Knowledge Base?

 Depending on their functionalities, there are external and internal knowledge bases.
-An external knowledge base is public and helps customers get insight into a product or service.
-This includes FAQs, release notes, or instructions on how a particular feature works, troubleshooting methods, and anything valuable for clients.
-As for an internal knowledge base, it is for employees’ use and has everything, from onboarding materials and guidelines to corporate rules.
+An external knowledge base is public and helps customers gain insight into a product or service.
+This includes FAQs, release notes, instructions on how a particular feature works, troubleshooting methods, and anything valuable for clients.
+An internal knowledge base is for employees’ use, from onboarding materials and guidelines to corporate rules.

-Knowledge bases are great for companies to provide helpful information in the knowledge management format that makes it easy for customers to seek what they are looking for on their own.
+Knowledge bases are great for companies to provide helpful information in the knowledge management format, making it easy for customers to seek what they are looking for on their own.
 The primary purpose of a knowledge base is to enable customers to get help without reaching out to the company for support.

 A good knowledge base also has search functionality.
-Search is an accessible mechanism for your customers to find the support they need in your knowledge base, so many of them feature a prominent search bar.
+Search is an accessible mechanism for customers to find the support they need in your knowledge base, so many feature a prominent search bar.
 Besides, they include a tagging system to enable readers to find quick and efficient answers.

-Good knowledge bases also use images and videos with text to give users a complete picture, making it easier for them to resolve or troubleshoot issues without opening a support ticket.
+Good knowledge bases also use images and videos with text to give users a complete picture, making resolving or troubleshooting issues easier without opening a support ticket.
 Also, it uses clear and concise language since no one wants to go through heaps of text to get the information they want.
-They cover important information in bullet points than in paragraphs and in clear language than using technical jargon.
+They cover important information in bullet points rather than in paragraphs and clear language rather than using technical jargon.

-In addition, every page of the help center articles contains important information and links to relevant articles, giving users a defined path to find additional information.
-In addition, there are many knowledge base software for companies to use to help launch a new knowledge base for offerings.
+In addition, every page of the help center articles contains essential information and links to relevant articles, giving users a defined path to find additional information.
+In addition, there is many knowledge base software for companies to use to help launch new knowledge bases for offerings.

 7 Best Knowledge Base Examples

 You need a great knowledge base to assist your users in using your product or service and reduce the need for human support.
-To help you with that objective, we share a list of the seven amazing knowledge base examples in this section.
-Let’s go over some of the best knowledge bases around and see what you can learn from them.
+To help you with that objective, we list the seven knowledge base examples in this section.

 Asana

 Asana is a SaaS (software-as-a-service) platform that helps streamline communication across companies and teams.
-Using this tool, teams can create projects, assign tasks to teammates, set deadlines, and communicate about tasks.
-To get the maximum advantage from it, both managers and other users need to understand the ins and outs of this project management software.
+It allows teams to create projects, assign tasks to teammates, set deadlines, and communicate about tasks.
+To get the maximum advantage from this project management software, managers and other users need to understand its ins and outs.

 Asana introduces an unconventional knowledge base design, naming the resource center Guide, which speaks for itself.
 Instead of regular articles, Asana funnels users into the following four buckets:

-• Asana provides its users an option to join a live webinar to get direct customer support without struggling to discipline themselves on learning.
+- Asana provides its users with the option to join a live webinar to get direct customer support without struggling to discipline themselves to learn.

-• Users can also watch video tutorials on their YouTube channel, having a compilation of quick tips and examples to see Asana in action.
-Video content works great for visual learners to walk them through how to use the product.
+- Users can also watch video tutorials on their YouTube channel, which contain a compilation of quick tips and examples to see Asana in action.
+Video content works great for visual learners, walking them through how to use the product.

-• The last option is to complete an online course to get profound knowledge about the product and learn frameworks and features.
+- The last option is to complete an online course to learn about the product and learn frameworks and features.

 Key Takeaways

-• Clutter-free design and simple layout help people stay focused on the topics at hand without overwhelming them.
+- Clutter-free design and simple layout help people stay focused on the topics without overwhelming them.

-• Categorizing knowledge into broad topics lets users teach themselves.
+- Categorizing your knowledge base into broad topics lets users teach themselves.

-• Good internal linking helps customers find helpful content with no delay and lowers how much effort they expend on self-service.
+- Good internal linking helps customers find helpful content quickly and reduces their effort on self-service.

 Dropbox

-Operated by an American firm, Dropbox, Inc., Dropbox is a file hosting service that offers cloud storage, personal cloud, file synchronization, and client application.
-It is among the most famous cloud storage services in use nowadays, with the registered user base of over 700 million.
+Operated by an American firm, Dropbox, Inc., Dropbox is a file hosting service that offers cloud storage, personal cloud, file synchronization, and client applications.
+It is among the most famous cloud storage services nowadays, with a registered user base of over 700 million.
 Some of its key features include document editing from anywhere, file backup, and collaboration with others.

-From a prominent search bar to live troubleshooting, support team access, and tutorials, the Dropbox knowledge base has interactive opportunities to help people find their solutions quicker.
-Their knowledge base is clean, with easy access to use cases and workflows.
-It starts with a series of tabs that users can click to navigate different content areas.
+The Dropbox knowledge base has interactive opportunities to help people find solutions, from a prominent search bar to live troubleshooting, support team access, and tutorials.
+The knowledge base is clean and easy to access, with easy access to use cases and workflows.
+It starts with a series of tabs users can click to navigate different content areas.

 Key Takeaways

-• When making your knowledge base interactive, keep things simple.
-There is no need to have tons of bells and whistles for effective knowledge bases.
+- When making your knowledge base interactive, keep things simple.
+There is no need for tons of bells and whistles for an effective knowledge base.
 The easier it is for users to seek help, the better.

 Mailchimp

-A child company of Intuit, Mailchimp is an all-in-one marketing automation platform and email marketing service designed for businesses to reach out to their target markets.
-It enables you to manage your mailing lists, build custom email templates, and automate your whole marketing campaign.
-Mailchimp’s main function is to send automated emails and newsletters to expand your business results.
+A child company of Intuit, Mailchimp is an all-in-one marketing automation platform and email marketing service designed for businesses to reach their target markets.
+It enables you to manage your mailing lists, build custom email templates, and automate your marketing campaign.
+Mailchimp’s primary function is to send automated emails and newsletters to expand your business results.

-Mailchimp provides different visual details to enhance clarity for those who may struggle with technical content.
+Mailchimp’s knowledge base provides different visual details to enhance clarity for those struggling with technical content.
 Every article also includes surveys at the bottom to ask its users to rate whether that article was helpful and get qualitative feedback on how to improve the website.
 They also make it easy to contact the support team by providing a contact form on their knowledge base homepage.
-It is a great idea when it comes to offering support to customers when they are unable to find what they need in the self-service content.

 Key Takeaways

-• For non-technical users, include visuals in your guides as it helps you give as much information as possible.
+- For non-technical users, include visuals in your guides as they help you give as much information as possible.

-• Giving readers a quick summary of the information in your articles help them in knowing they are in the right place.
+- Giving readers a quick summary of the information in your articles helps them know they are in the right place.

 Canva

-Launched in 2013, Canva is an Australian graphic design platform that combines design, photo-editing, and layout to let users create beautiful visual content.
-This web application comes with an extensive library of templates and design elements that enables users to create posters, logos, flyers, presentations, documents, and other visual content in a convenient drag-and-drop format.
+Launched in 2013, Canva is an Australian graphic design platform that combines design, photo editing, and layout to let users create beautiful visual content.
+This web application has an extensive library of templates and design elements that enables users to create posters, logos, flyers, presentations, documents, and other visual content in a convenient drag-and-drop format.

-Canva’s is the perfect knowledge base example of how to tailor a knowledge base towards particular people, depending on different goals.
-They offer an appealing knowledge base that gives its users quick access to many different top-level categories.
+Canva’s knowledge base is the perfect example of how to tailor a knowledge base towards particular people, depending on different goals.
+They offer an appealing knowledge base that gives users quick access to many top-level categories.
 It has simple tabs to guide users through categories of help center articles.
-Also, there is a search bar that auto-fills and suggests searches in line with what people may look for, in case they have no terminology.
+Also, a search bar auto-fills and suggests searches in line with what people may look for in case they have no terminology.

 People scrolling through Canva’s knowledge base see a Top Articles section, where they can read a lot about the most common questions asked by others.
 In addition, the knowledge base has links to contact support at the bottom of its homepage for quick help.
 It also includes a link to Canva’s design school for customers wanting to dive deeper into its platform.